-Be honest – you go for years without setting foot in your attic.
+Be honest - you go for years without setting foot in your attic.
 Time goes by and dust, dirt, and sometimes even mold collects on your boxes, your stuff, and the attic’s floor.
-An attic that is dirty and cluttered can result in poor energy efficiency, pest infestations, damage to insulation, mold, and mildew.
+An attic that is dirty and cluttered can result in poor energy efficiency, animal infestations, damage to insulation, mold, and mildew.

 Every homeowner should have a maintenance checklist, and one of the most important items on that list should be inspecting and cleaning out your attic.
 We've assembled 7 steps to guide you in cleaning your attic.

 After making the decision to clean out your attic, you should prepare.
 Before you start your attic cleaning adventure, put on a mask with a grading to filter airborne particles.
 Put on gloves to protect your hands from protruding nails or loose insulation while cleaning out your attic.
 Bring additional lighting if your space is dark; keep your hands free with a headlamp or a clamp-on light that you can attach to your attic beams.
 Most importantly, remember to always step on floor joists - not in between them - unless you want to end up on your living room floor.

 Now that you are ready to begin, here are some attic cleaning tips in seven simple steps to help you clean and declutter your attic.
 Your family and your house will thank you later!

 1. Remove Belongings